cisco/mindmeld/docs/source/userguide/domain_classifier.rst

 **Hyperparameter tuning**

-View the model's hyperparameters, keeping in mind the hyperparameters for logistic regression, the default model in Workbench.
+View the model's hyperparameters, keeping in mind the hyperparameters for logistic regression, the default model for domain classification in Workbench.
 These include: ``'C'``, the inverse of regularization strength; and, penalization, which is not shown in the response but defaults to ``'l2'``.

 .. code-block:: python